 The plant has a distinct large size and adds a lot of green to the tank.
 You can combine water Sprite with plants of varying colors to create an impressive contrast in the tank.

 Reduces nitrates: Water Sprite takes up a lot of nutrients from the tank water through its leaves.
-Plants like Water Sprite helps to the keep nitrate level under control.
+Plants like Water Sprite helps to keep nitrate level under control.
 Basically, you can call it a floating filter.

-Interesting fact: In Madagascar, people eat Water Sprite as vegetable and raw as a salad in Micronesia.
+Interesting fact: In Madagascar, people eat Water Sprite as a vegetable and raw as a salad in Micronesia.
 Fresh juice of leaves is applied on fresh wounds effectively to stop bleeding immediately.
 In a grounded form people use it to treat skin diseases.